Ryan Bradley: Career

-In the 2002-2003 season, Bradley competed at the Karl Schafer Memorial, placing 4th.
+In the 2002-2003 season, Bradley competed at the Karl Schäfer Memorial, placing 4th.
 He made his Grand Prix debut at the 2003 Skate Canada International, where he placed 6th.
 He was 9th at the 2003 U.S. Championships.

 In the 2003-2004 season, he placed 6th at the 2004 U.S. Championships.
 He made his senior ISU Championship debut at the 2004 Four Continents, where he placed 11th.

-Bradley missed most of the 2004-2005 season after breaking his arm while playing dodge ball; he had a spiral fracture in the humerus of his right arm and was off the ice for six months.
+Bradley missed most of the 2004-2005 season after breaking his arm while playing dodgeball; he had a spiral fracture in his right humerus and was off the ice for six months.

 He competed in the 2005-2006 season, hoping to contend for a spot to the 2006 Winter Olympics.
 He placed 8th at the 2006 U.S. Championships.

-In the 2006-2007 season, Bradley was given a host invitation to the 2006 Skate America due to the retirement of skaters who had placed ahead of him at the 2006 Nationals.
+In the 2006-2007 season, Bradley was given a host invitation to the 2006 Skate America due to the retirement of skaters who had placed ahead of him.
 Bradley placed 8th.

 Bradley accidentally cut his shin with his blade three weeks before the 2007 U.S. Championships.
 At the event, he held 3rd place after the short program.
-He skated last in the free skate, and won the silver medal, ahead of defending champion Johnny Weir.
-Upon learning that he had won the silver, Bradley skated back onto the ice and performed a backflip for the crowd.
-Bradley went on to the 2007 Four Continents, held at his home rink, the World Arena in Colorado Springs, Colorado, where he placed fourth behind training-mate Jeremy Abbott.
+He skated last in the free skate, and won the silver medal.
+Upon learning that he had won the silver, Bradley skated back onto the ice and performed a back-flip for the crowd.
+Bradley went on to the 2007 Four Continents, held at his home rink, the World Arena in Colorado Springs, Colorado, where he placed fourth.
 During the off-season, he dealt with a torn meniscus in his right knee.

-In the 2007-2008 season, Bradley competed on the Grand Prix circuit with a 6th place finish at Skate America and a 5th at Trophee Eric Bompard.
+In the 2007-2008 season, Bradley competed on the Grand Prix circuit with a 6th place finish at the 2007 Skate America and 5th at the 2007 Trophée Éric Bompard.
 He finished 5th at the 2008 U.S. Championships.

 Bradley began the 2008-2009 season at the 2008 Skate Canada International, where he won the silver medal.
-He then placed 7th at 2008 Trophée Eric Bompard.
-At the 2009 U.S. Championships Bradley finished 4th.
+He then placed 7th at 2008 Trophée Éric Bompard.
+At the 2009 U.S. Championships, Bradley finished 4th.
 He was added to the U.S. team to the 2010 World Championships after Evan Lysacek withdrew.
-Before the event, Bradley broke the fifth metatarsal in his left foot but was cleared to compete.
+Before the event, Bradley broke the fifth metatarsal in his left foot, but was cleared to compete.
 He finished 18th.

-Bradley was initially planning to retire from competitive skating but decided to resume training in mid-October.
-He missed the Grand Prix season but competed at the 2011 U.S. Championships.
-Bradley won the short program and placed fourth in the free skate to win the overall competition and become the US National Champion for the first time in his career.
+Bradley had initially planned to retire from competitive skating, but decided to resume training in mid-October.
+He missed the Grand Prix season, but competed at the 2011 U.S. Championships.
+Bradley won the short program and placed fourth in the free skate to win the overall competition and become the U.S. National Champion for the first time in his career.
 He was selected to compete at the 2011 World Championships.

 On May 10, 2011, Bradley announced his retirement from competitive skating.

 He was coached by Tom Zakrajsek for 22 years.